VicidominiLab/Active_stabilization/README.md

     scipy
     tqdm

 All the specific versions of the packages are mentioned and can be installed from the "requirements.txt" file.
+All packages can be directly installed using the command

+        pip install -r requirements.txt